Hispanic Women of Weld County's Annual Awards Breakfast was held on Saturday, November 13th, 2021 at the University of Northern Colorado.

 Inspired by her family’s values of perseverance and resilience, Dr. Rodriguez is a first-generation college graduate who continued her education to earn a doctorate in 2004.
 She credits her success to her family for their unwavering support and encouragement to take risks and to persist through the challenges.
 One of her favorite quotes comes from baseball, “progress takes a risk: you can’t steal second base with your foot on first.”
 It is the space in between where we are, and where we want to be, that allows risk to produce progress.

-HWWC will also be awarding scholarships to non-traditional and traditional high school students, as well as recognize Hispanic Women for their accomplishments and contributions in our community.
-Join us for a powerful and inspiring morning.
+HWWC also be awarded 12 scholarships to non-traditional and traditional high school students, as well as recognize Hispanic Women for their accomplishments and contributions in our community.

 Under the leadership of President Juanita Martinez-Rocha, the Hispanic Women of Weld County (HWWC) celebrated its 31st Annual Awards Breakfast to a sold-out crowd of over 400 at the University of Northern Colorado (UNC) Greeley, CO on Saturday, November 9th, 2019.
 Welcome for the event was provided by UNC President Andy Feinstein.
 Guest of honor and keynote speaker for the event was Dolores Huerta, from Bakersfield, CA. The benediction was given by Cynthia Silva and music throughout the program was provided by Azanet Rodriguez.